Finale (Modern Family): Part One

-The next day, the family gather to send Mitchell and Cam off, with Jay saying he is upset as ‘both [his] sons are leaving’.
+The next day, the family gather to send Mitchell and Cam off, with Jay saying he is upset as "both [his] sons are leaving".
 As the family hug goodbye, they are informed that Mitch and Cam's flight is delayed.
 Dylan then arrives at the door.
 He is excited because he thinks the family remembered his birthday.
-Unenthusiastically, the family says "Surprise!"
+Unenthusiastic, the family says "Surprise!"